digipres/publications/ipres/ipres-2011/papers/evolving-domains-problems-and-solutions-for-long-term-digital-pr.md

   new directions will make digital preservation applicable to a wider domain of users and will give better tools to assist in the process.
 creators:
-- Edelstein, Orit
+- Orit Edelstein
-- Taylor, Philip
+- Philip Taylor
-- Salant, Eliot
+- Eliot Salant
-- Risse, Thomas
+- Thomas Risse
-- King, Ross
+- Ross King
-- Factor, Michael
+- Michael Factor
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294246/download
 grand_parent: iPRES